jakelazaroff/til/nodejs/execute-typescript-files-in-nodejs.md

 - If `context.parentURL` is undefined in `resolve`, it means the file was passed directly to `node` as a command line argument.
 If that's the case, assume it's a real file and skip any further custom resolution.
 - `resolve` only attempts to find files whose specifiers begin with `/`, `//`, `./`, `../` or `file:///`.
 More information about module resolution can be found in the [Node.js documentation on ECMAScript modules](https://nodejs.org/api/esm.html#terminology).
-- Technically ECMAScript modules require the import specifier include an extension (`import "./foo.js"` is valid; `import "./foo"` is not).
+- Technically, ECMAScript modules require the import specifier to include an extension (`import "./foo.js"` is valid; `import "./foo"` is not).
 In practice, most bundlers allow you to omit the extension.
 This `resolve` function should work whether or not the extension is present.

 If a faster transpiler such as [esbuild](https://esbuild.github.io) is already one of the project dependencies, it probably makes sense to use that instead of the default TypeScript one: